kelvinw8872/github-tutorial/README.md

 ## Repository Setup
 1. create a repository on github.
 2. go to your IDE and create a repository!
-3. CD into it then `Git init` to intitialize git.
+3. CD into it then `git init` to intitialize git.
-4. Whenever you make a change do `Git add .` This will add the changes to the stage.
+4. Whenever you make a change do `git add .` This will add the changes to the stage.
-5. After adding you can commit it by doing `Git commit -m "<commit message>"` This will save the changes made
+5. After adding you can commit it by doing `git commit -m "<commit message>"` This will save the changes made
 ---
 ## Workflow & Commands
 `git init` is used to turn the directory you want into a repository.
 This should only be done once in the beginning.
 It intializes git in our directory for version-control.